Carronia protensa: Taxonomy

-The plant was first described as Husemannia protensa by Australian botanist Ferdinand von Mueller in 1883, and was transferred to its current combination by German botanist Ludwig Diels in 1910.
+The plant was first described as Husemannia protensa by Australian botanist Ferdinand von Mueller in 1883, based on material collected from the Daintree and Endeavour Rivers.
+It was transferred to its current combination by German botanist Ludwig Diels, who undertook a review of the Menispermaceae in 1910.

+Etymology

+The genus was named after Australian botanist William Carron, and the species epithet protensa means 'extended'.

 Distribution and habitat

 It grows in rainforest and gallery forest in northeastern Queensland, from the area near Lockhart River on Cape York Peninsula southwards along the coast to the vicinity of Tully.
 It also occurs on the subcoastal Atherton Tableland.
 The altitudinal range is from sea level to about 800 m.

 Conservation

 This species is listed as least concern under the Queensland Government's Nature Conservation Act.
-As of 26 August 2025, it has not been assessed by the International Union for Conservation of Nature (IUCN).
+As of 30 May 2026, it has not been assessed by the International Union for Conservation of Nature (IUCN).

 Ecology

 Carronia protensa, along with other Carronia species, is a host plant for larvae of the pink underwing moth (Phyllodes imperialis).